-In December 2012 Icelandair Group accepted Boeing's proposal, subject to finalizing a mutual agreement, for the purchase of twelve 737 MAX8 and 737 MAX9 aircraft with purchase rights for additional 12 aircraft.
-The first delivery to Icelandair is scheduled in the first half of 2018.
-The commitment for all 12 aircraft is valued at USD 1.2 billion at Boeing list prices in 2011 USD.
-Through negotiations with Boeing, the Company received acceptable discounts which due to confidentiality agreements cannot be disclosed.
-The Company intends to fund the acquisition partly by internal resources of the Company and partly by loans from commercial banks.
+In February 2013 Icelandair Group and Boeing finalized an agreement for the purchase of sixteen 737 MAX8 and 737 MAX9 aircraft with an option to purchase additional eight aircraft.
+The delivery of the first aircraft is scheduled in the first half of 2018.
+The commitment for all sixteen aircraft is valued at USD 1.6 billion at Boeing list prices.
+The Company received acceptable discounts which due to confidentiality agreements cannot be disclosed.
+The acquisition will be funded by internal resources and from aviation finance products.

-According to the consolidated statement of comprehensive income, profit for the year 2012 amounted to USD 44.3 million.
-Total comprehensive income for the year amounted to USD 38.9 million.
-According to the consolidated statement of financial postition, equity at the end of the year amounted to USD 295.9 million, including share capital in the amount of USD 40.6 million.
-Reference is made to the notes to the consolidated financial statements regarding information on changes in equity.
+Profit for the year 2013 amounted to USD 56.4 million and total comprehensive income amounted to USD 61.9 million according to the consolidated statement of comprehensive income.
+Total equity at year end 2013 amounted to USD 346.1 million, including share capital of USD 40.6 million, according to the consolidated statement of financial postition.
+Reference is made to the consolidated statement of changes in equity regarding information on changes in equity during the year.

-The Board of Directors proposes a dividend payment to shareholdersor in the year 2013 of ISK 1.500 million, equal to USD 11.7 million, which represents 30% of total comprehensive income for the year 2012.
+The Board of Directors proposes a dividend payment to shareholders in 2014 of ISK 2.150 million, equal to USD 18.6 million, which represents 30% of total comprehensive income for the year 2013.